pmxperiment/Foogle/README.md

 **ADDING A SIGN UP & LOGIN**

-A signup button will be located right next to a login button.
+A signup button and a login button will be located right next to each other in the homepage.

 *Story:*